felix-starman/felix-starman/README.md

 - 👋 Hi, I’m Peter Mueller
-- ↪️ This is my old account
+- ↪️ This is my old handle, from before I renamed my account.

-My new account is @petermueller
+I can be found here: [@petermueller](https://github.com/@petermueller)